isyara-dev/isyara-machine-learning/README.md

 ### Web Inference

+#### Option 1: Live Demo
+Access our ready-to-use demo:
+👉 [Open the app in your browser](https://isyara-inference.netlify.app/) (Recommended: use Google Chrome for best compatibility)

+#### Option 2: Local Deployment
+To run locally with the latest model:
 1. Download `index.html` and the corresponding `_tfjs_model.zip` file
 2. Extract `_tfjs_model.zip`
 3. Ensure `model.json` and `*.bin` files are in the same directory